 Now let’s introduce you to the amazing sport of fly fishing.
-Your setup is going to look strangely familiar, especially if using nymphs (will be covered in the strategy section).
+Your setup is going to look strangely familiar, especially when using nymphs (will be covered in the presentation strategy section).
 There is fishing line (fly line), a bobber (indicator), and bait (flies).
 With these similarities in mind, let's discuss several important distinctions.

 The biggest difference between bait fishing and fly fishing have to do with the flies themselves.
 In bait fishing, the fishing line weighs virtually nothing.
 When you tie on a worm and bobber, it provides you with enough weight to launch your line far out into the deep blue.

 To contrast this with fly fishing, your flies (bait) practically weigh nothing.
 This allows them to land and drift like a real insect.
 To compensate, fly fishermen use weighted line (the green line you’ve probably seen before) to propel their flies forward.
 This ultimate fishing cheat code allows you to delicately present life-like flies at distance with accuracy.